Recruitment, Selection and Vetting Policy

 3.3 Disclosure and Barring Service and Update Service checks

-Teachers Together Ltd requires all our work seekers to have an enhanced Disclosure and Barring Service (DBS) check which includes a check on the Children’s Barred List.
+Teachers Together Ltd requires all our work seekers to have an enhanced Disclosure and Barring Service (DBS) check which includes a check on the Children’s Barred List, where appropriate/required.

 Teachers Together Ltd will undertake repeat status checks on the Update Service at least once a year, or more often if required by our clients, but no more than four times a year.
 We always obtain the work seeker’s consent to undertake a status check.

-If the DBS check shows details of a conviction or caution, in line with the Rehabilitation of Offenders Act 2014, we must email a copy of the DBS to the school.
+If the DBS check shows details of a conviction or caution, in line with The School Staffing (England) Regulations 2009 , we must email a copy of the DBS to the school.

 Following the decision of the Department for Education to remove access to the stand-alone Barred List checking system for employment businesses from 1 April 2021, we cannot conduct this standalone check and we will not place any work seekers in a role without a full enhanced DBS check being completed.
-This check includes a Barred List check.
+This check includes a Barred List check where required.

-When reviewing a work seeker’s DBS certificate, Teachers Together Ltd will check that the certificate is for Child Workforce only and status checks on the Update Service will only be for Child Workforce.
+When reviewing a work seeker’s DBS certificate, Teachers Together Ltd will check that the certificate is for the Child Workforce only and status checks on the Update Service will only be for the Child Workforce.
+Unless the role being applied for involves regulated activity with both children and adults in accordance with the definition of Regulated activity contained in the Safeguarding Vulnerable Groups Act 2006, we will not accept a previously issued DBS that covers both adult and child workforces.

 The definition of ‘work with adults’, as set out in the Police Act 1997 (Criminal Records) Regulations is narrower than the definition of ‘work with children’ and refers to providing personal care to the adult.
 It is, therefore, not always the case that we will be entitled to view information relating to the adult barred lists.
 If there is any uncertainty as to whether a particular role is eligible for a criminal record check, we can use the DBS eligibility tool and, if necessary, obtain guidance from the DBS.

-If a particular role is not eligible for an enhanced check against both the child and adult barred lists, we must not proceed with the check and if the work seeker has an existing DBS certificate covering both child and adult workforce, we will require them to undertake a new DBS for child workforce only.
+If a particular role is not eligible for an enhanced check against both the child and adult barred lists, we must not proceed with the check and if the work seeker has an existing DBS certificate covering both the child and adult workforces, we will require them to undertake a new DBS for the child workforce only.

 3.4 Overseas Police Checks

-All work seekers who have lived and worked in a single overseas country for more than six months in the last five years must provide an overseas police check.
+All work seekers who have lived and worked in a single overseas country for six months or more in the last five years must provide an overseas police check.
+This will be done in accordance with the Government Guidance particular to each country.
+Anything else a candidate provides will not be accepted.

 If the work seeker is unable to provide a police check from the relevant country (for example, if the relevant country does not provide police checks), Teachers Together Ltd may accept a statement of good conduct from the work seeker's previous employer within the relevant country.
 We would require the statement to include confirmation that, to the best of their knowledge, the work seeker has no criminal convictions and that they know of no reason why the work seeker should not work with children.